 Mixing up box numbers, bank branches closing, boxes being misplaced due to being moved to a different location, etc. are all possible common situations.
 You're trusting the bank and each and every person who works there.
 You're trusting them to not only protect your box, but also not make a mistake or betray you.
-Remember, someone doesn't need to physically steal your seed words, they can simply take a picture and you wouldn't know the wiser.
+Remember, someone doesn't need to physically steal your recovery seed phrase words, they can simply take a picture and you wouldn't know the wiser.

 And remember, items in a safety deposit box are not insured.
 So if the bank messes up, you're out of luck (whether its your fault or not).